 The tool has been adapted and developed by Play Scotland and A Place in Childhood in consultation with children and young people.
 Illustrations are by Tim Archbold and come from ‘Play this way.’

-Download the Children's tool here
+Find out more about the Children's tool here

-Young Peoples' Version
+Young People's Version

 This version of the Place Standard tool is aimed at young people aged 12 and over.
 It has questions and prompts tailored for this age group and a seven point scoring scale, similar to the core Place Standard.